borgbackup/borg/docs/faq.rst

 A plain delete command would remove the security info in ``~/.config/borg/security``, including the nonce value.
 In BorgBackup :ref:`security_encryption` is AES-CTR, where the nonce is a counter.
-When the working repo was used later for creating new archives, Borg would initialize a fresh nonce, which would be bad for security reasons.
-To prevent this, the ``keep-security-info`` option is applied so that the nonce counter is kept.
+When the working repo was used later for creating new archives, Borg would re-use nonce values due to starting from a lower counter value given by the older copy of the repository.
+To prevent this, the ``keep-security-info`` option is applied so that the client-side nonce counter is kept.

 Can Borg add redundancy to the backup data to deal with hardware malfunction?
 -----------------------------------------------------------------------------